No quick fixes expected at J.C. Penney from returning CEO

 In addition to the pricing strategy, Johnson’s plan to remake Penney included the roll-out of branded boutiques within stores - an expensive proposition that many observers expect Ullman to scale back to conserve cash since store remodeling eats up cash.

-Under Johnson, Penney opened shops for fashion brand Joe Fresh and last week opened the first two shops in its revamped home section, long Penney’s weakest business.
+Under Johnson, Penney opened shops for fashion brand Joe Fresh and last week launched the first two shops in its revamped home section, long Penney’s weakest business.

-But Binetti and others questioned their popularity.
+But Binetti and others questioned the popularity of the boutiques.
 Barclays Capital credit analyst Hale Holden said after a visit to a New York City store last weekend that the more traditional offerings were attracting the bulk of the traffic.

 Ullman’s first task will be to win back shoppers alienated by Penney’s removal of coupons and the move to trendier items.
 Analysts warned that Penney would have to spend heavily on advertising and couponing to win back shoppers.